-- the requirement for periodic removal of sediment from storage tanks is eliminated; - the need for a separate or divided storage tank to allow supplies to be maintained during sediment removal is eliminated; - cold water storage tank lids would not require to be completely and readily removable for access to clean and de-sludge, leaving only the need to provide inspection covers; - the amount of suspended solids carried into the piping network would be virtually eliminated as they would be retained within the filtration plant so that strainers could be omitted from shower thermostatic mixing valve assemblies.
-In filtration retrofit situations, existing strainer cartridges could be removed;
+- the requirement for periodic removal of sediment from storage tanks is eliminated along with the precautions associated with working in confined spaces; - the need for a separate or divided storage tank to allow supplies to be maintained during sediment removal is eliminated; - cold water storage tank lids would not require to be completely and readily removable for access to clean and de-sludge, leaving only the need to provide inspection covers; - the amount of suspended solids carried into the piping network would be virtually eliminated as they would be retained within the filtration plant so that strainers could be omitted from shower thermostatic mixing valve assemblies.
+In filtration retrofit situations, existing strainer cartridges could be removed.
+In these situations removal of strainers would also remove a catchment for biofilm and bacteria build-up.